 Failure to meet commitments to work, school, family, volunteer, or community activities.

 Candidates for public safety positions are held to exacting standards of behavior throughout all aspects of their lives.
-Candidates can expect specific inquiry to be made into their past behavior regarding:
+You can expect specific inquiry to be made into your past behavior regarding:

 Past due accounts, discharged debts, late payments, collection accounts, civil judgments and/or bankruptcy; failure to exercise fiscal responsibility commensurate with income; failure to follow all traffic laws; numerous moving and non-moving violations; at fault traffic accidents; terminations or suspensions from work; reprimands or counseling for poor work performance (including Military service); failure to meet obligations (for example, auto insurance, auto registration, selective service registration, IRS requirements, child support obligations, etc.); law enforcement contacts, arrests, and convictions (as appropriate); other than Honorable discharge from the military.

-It is in every candidate's best interest to be completely forthcoming and truthful during the background investigation process.
+It is in your best interest to be completely forthcoming and truthful during the background investigation process.
 Many candidates are disqualified during the background portion of the selection process as a result of dishonesty.
 These candidates purposely omit information they think will result in their removal from the selection process, when that may not have been the case.
 When this information is later discovered during the background investigation, the candidate is disqualified, but not necessarily for the behavior he or she failed to disclose.
-Rather, the candidate is disqualified for what the failure to provide complete, accurate, and honest information reveals about his or her character.
+Rather, the candidate is disqualified for failure to provide complete, accurate, and honest information.